SpartnerNL/laravel-excel-docs/csv/1.0/exports/queued.md

 }
 ```

-:fire: In your controller you can call this export now:
+In your controller we can now queue this export:

 ```php
 use App\Exports\UsersExport;